T1000-Swift-Hail/week-01_homework-04/README.md

 Your friend Ahmed is visiting your city .
 He wants to go out today.
 Depending on the temperature of your city , make a condition to check if it is Ok to go outside or not.

 ## Follow the steps:
+- create a new playground and name it "visitor"
 - create a constant for your friend Ahmed.
 - Create a constant for the temperature .
 - Set the the temperature value to 42.